EquiContact: A Hierarchical SE(3) Vision-to-Force Equivariant Policy for Spatially Generalizable Contact-rich Tasks: Problem Definition

+Unlike prior work \cite{seo2023contact} that assumes a known hole pose and a pre-grasped peg, we consider a more general setup: the robot must first grasp the peg and then perform insertion using vision, proprioception, and task description in text, as illustrated in Fig.~\ref{fig:overall_scene}.
+We assume the peg is upright and that the hole's yaw angle is known within $90^\circ$ range.
+Given an initial estimate, we resolve the orientation by selecting the closest angle among the four symmetric candidates (e.g., $\psi, \psi+90^\circ, \psi+180^\circ, \psi+270^\circ$).
+As mentioned earlier, high-level vision planners often lack the precision needed for tight-tolerance tasks like PiH, which in our case requires $< 1\mathrm{mm}$ accuracy.

-To accommodate this, we propose a low-level policy that: \begin{itemize}[leftmargin=*] \item provides real-time visual feedback to correct errors from the coarse high-level planner, \item handles fine force-based interactions through compliance, \item and achieves provable $\SE$-equivariance. \end{itemize} Assuming that a high-level vision planner that returns approximate desired end-effector pick-and-place poses is readily available, we focus on developing equivariant compliant placing, i.e., an insertion policy via imitation learning, and regard picking as a spatial case of placing.
+To accommodate this, we propose a low-level compliant policy that: \begin{itemize}[leftmargin=*] \item provides real-time visual feedback to refine the coarse high-level command, \item handles fine force-based interactions through compliance, \item and achieves provable $\SE$-equivariance. \end{itemize} We assume that a high-level vision planner (e.g., Diff-EDF) can generate approximate pick-and-place poses.
+Our focus is on developing an equivariant compliant placing policy, i.e., insertion policy, using imitation learning.
+We further assume the peg is approximately aligned with the gripper during placement, since arbitrary peg poses introduce two challenges: (1) imprecise grasps can lead to slippage during contact, and (2) compensating for slippage requires continuous estimation of the gripper-to-peg transformation, which is difficult to achieve reliably in real time.

-To train this policy, we collect expert demonstrations of insertions on a fixed-platform setting with a known hole location.
-This enables the policy to perform nearly perfectly in the trained scenario.
-We then evaluate benchmark and proposed methods—trained solely on these limited demonstrations—across arbitrarily translated and rotated test scenarios, thereby isolating and testing individual components of our spatially generalizable contact-rich policy.
+To train this policy, we collect expert demonstrations of insertions on a fixed-platform setting with a known hole location, where its objective is to train a policy that performs nearly perfectly in the trained scenario.
+We then evaluate benchmark and proposed methods, trained solely on these limited demonstrations, across arbitrarily translated and rotated test scenarios, thereby isolating and testing individual components of our spatially generalizable contact-rich policy.
+Further, we demonstrate that our proposed approach can adapt to extreme task transformations as shown in Fig.~\ref{fig:extreme_transformation}.

+Finally, the validity of the proposed EquiContact method is shown in other contact-rich tasks, such as the screwing task and surface-wiping tasks.